RoamGuru Roam Guru

 This is the restaurant I recommend most often in Saint-Malo.
 It's not Michelin-starred, but the cooking is at that level, and the prices are gentler (menus €45–€75, à la carte mains €28–€42).
 The focus is on fish—whatever came in that morning.
 The turbot with beurre blanc is excellent when available.
 The room is small, maybe 30 seats, with a nautical theme that could feel cheesy but doesn't.

-You have three solid options for your final day.
-Each offers something different, and your choice depends on your interests and energy level.
+You have three solid options for escaping the walls.
+Each offers something different.

 Dinard is Saint-Malo's twin city across the Rance estuary.
 It's wealthier, more resort-like, and distinctly Belle Époque in character.
 If Saint-Malo is the serious corsair, Dinard is the vacationing aristocrat.